Tabloid (newspaper format): Red top tabloids

 Red top tabloids, named after their distinguishing red mastheads, employ a form of writing known as tabloid journalism; this style emphasizes features such as sensational crime stories, astrology, gossip columns about the personal lives of celebrities and sports stars, and junk food news.
 Celebrity gossip columns which appear in red top tabloids and focus on their sexual practices, misuse of narcotics, and the private aspects of their lives often border on, and sometimes cross the line of defamation.

 Red tops tend to be written with a simplistic, straightforward vocabulary and grammar; their layout usually gives greater prominence to the picture than to the word.
 The writing style of red top tabloids is often accused of sensationalism and extreme political bias; red tops have been accused of deliberately igniting controversy and selectively reporting on attention-grabbing stories, or those with shock value.
 In the extreme case, tabloids have been accused of lying or misrepresenting the truth to increase circulation.

 Examples of British red top newspapers include The Sun, the Daily Star and the Daily Mirror.
 Although not using red mastheads, the Daily Mail and Daily Express also use the 'tabloid journalism' model.
+Circulation of the printed newspapers has fallen, and although they have established websites it has been difficult to generate income from them.